Why and how to grow your own healthy food?

 So how do YOU grow healthy food?

-There are two innovative ways of growing an urban garden, that are easier and more efficient than traditional vegetable gardening.
+There are two innovative ways of growing an urban garden, that are easier and more efficient in the small urban space than traditional vegetable gardening.
 They are: Square foot gardening and Food4Wealth Ecological gardening.

 On this picture: Allowing plants to self-seed naturally instead of turning soil and planting again is the first step I took in switching from SFG to Food4Wealth system.
 All these plants grew from the last year seeds.